 Once the Probate Petition is filed, all issues have been resolved and the Surrogate’s Court recognizes the case may be heard, the Surrogate’s Court will determine whether the will is valid (remember, a valid will must be properly executed and accurately reflect the wishes of the testator), and, if such a determination is made, the Surrogate’s Court will issue an order granting letters testamentary to the executor.
 Letters testamentary give an executor the authority to act on behalf of the estate and distribute your assets as per your will.

-As your attorney, we will work closely with you and the Surrogate’s Court in the following:
+As your probate attorney, we will work closely with you and the Surrogate’s Court in the following:

 - Determining the beneficiaries and any other interested parties